OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 Copy the code above into *words.awk* file.
-The first part of the code (between the curly brackets) is executed for each input line of the file and fills an array, the index of the array is the world, the value of the array element is the count for that world.
+The first part of the code (between the curly brackets) is executed for each input line of the file and fills an array, the index of the array is the word, the value of the array element is the count for that world.
 The second part of the program, after the *END* will be executed ones, after all input lines were processed.